-8.7.
+9.7.
 Liquidity Risk

 Under certain circumstances, it may not be possible to close a part of or a whole position at the current price or at all.
 We are not obligated to provide quotes for any CFD at any time, and we do not guarantee the continuous availability of quotations or trading for any CFD.
-We may at our sole discretion cease quoting CFDs and/or cease entering new CFD or Shares transactions at any time based on lack of market data, halts or suspensions or errors or illiquidity or volatility in the market for the Underlying product, or our own risk or profit parameters, technical errors, communication problems, market or political or economic or governmental events, Acts of God or Nature, or for other reasons.
+We may in our sole discretion cease quoting CFDs and/or cease entering new CFD or Shares transactions at any time based on lack of market data, halts or suspensions or errors or illiquidity or volatility in the market for the Underlying product, or our own risk or profit parameters, technical errors, communication problems, market or political or economic or governmental events, force majeure, or for other reasons.

-8.8.
-Risk of Disruption or Interruption of Access to Electronic Systems and Services
+9.8.
+Risk of Disruption or Interruption of Access to T212's Electronic Systems and Services

-Trading 212 DE relies on computer software, hardware and telecommunications infrastructure and networking to provide its services to Clients, and without these systems we cannot provide the services.
+We rely on computer software, hardware and telecommunications infrastructure and networking to provide its services to Clients, and without these systems, we cannot provide the services.
 These computer-based systems and services such as those used by us are inherently vulnerable to disruption, delay or failure, which may cause you to lose access to our trading platform or may mean we are unable to provide CFD or Shares quotations or trading, or may negatively affect any or all aspects of our services.
-Under our CFD Terms you accept our systems and services and our liability to you is limited.
+Under our Invest and CFD Terms, you accept our systems and services and our liability to you is limited.

-8.9.
+9.9.
 Segregated Accounts

-In accordance with the BaFin regulations, all our client funds are held in segregated bank accounts.
-While Trading 212 DE monitors the creditworthiness of our banks closely and selects them on the basis of robustness and solidity, using only major international banks, this does not mean that they are risk-free.
+In accordance with the FCA (Trading 212 UK Ltd.) and CySEC (Trading 212 Markets Ltd.) regulations, all our client funds are held in segregated accounts.
+While we monitor the creditworthiness of our banks closely and select them on the basis of robustness and solidity, using only major international banks, this does not mean that they are risk-free.
 We can provide you with details of which banks we use, on request.